 The footage shows just how nasty these fires can become.
 Deep-fried turkey is delicious, of course, but it isn't worth everything so the next time you consider frying your holiday bird, please use extreme safety and caution.

 Keep a fire extinguisher nearby in case an accident happens, and do not hesitate to call the fire department in your area if something goes wrong.
-Give your neighbors fair warning in advance, and stay safe out there.
-Send your best holiday wishes and prayers to this family for Christmas, I know we are.
+Home fires and fire safety is nothing to joke about, so make sure to double-check that hot oil before dropping in that bird.

 This was originally published on November 27, 2017.